 Using Reliable Transport¶

-_prtnEnd signals.
-Currently, the user is responsible for providing the RT implementation which SM can connect to.
-Here, we describe the steps required to connect SM to a RT message bus that employs the basic kdb+ tickerplant (https://github.com/KxSystems/kdb-tick) as an example of RT implementation.
+To connect SM to a RT message bus that employs the basic kdb+ tickerplant as an example of RT implementation, start the tickerplant by running

 q tick.q sym /tplogs -p 5010

-(the destination path for TP log files and the port number 5010 can be arbitrary).
+(The destination path for tickerplant log files and the port number 5010 can be arbitrary).
 The file

-tick/sym.q needs to contain the empty schema for SM internal tables (
+tick/sym.q must contain the empty schema for SM internal tables (

-bus section of the assembly configuration file needs to have an entry named
+bus section of the assembly configuration file needs an entry

 protocol set to